 For instance, if your client’s problem is that they’re hungry, there’s about a billion products that could solve this problem.
 What’s your solution?

-Now, you should do some competitor analysis, because, after all, you cannot know whether you’re unique if you don’t know what your competitors are known for.
+Now, you should do some competitor analysis, to see other strong USPs, because, after all, you cannot know whether you’re unique if you don’t know what your competitors are known for.
 Makes sense, right?

-Here we suggest you include your three main competitors (or more) and the unique benefit they are known for: either for product features like materials and design, or other business-related elements like customer support, qualified personnel and so on.
+Here we suggest you include your three main competitors (or more) and the unique value proposition they are known for: either for product features like materials and design, or other business-related elements like customer support, qualified personnel and so on.

 If you don’t already know what they are known for, you could try to look at their website and see if there’s a benefit they seem to promote more than anything else.
 Or, you could look at their reviews online (on social media, on search engine results, on review-specific websites like Yelp) and find out what their customers praise them for the most.